LordDemonos/Quarm.Guide/wiki/epics/monk.md

 ### Step 4
 [Script Page](https://www.pqdi.cc/script-entities/dreadlands/Brother_Balatin)

 After all 3 items are obtained, head to [Dreadlands](https://www.pqdi.cc/zone/86) and find [Brother Balatin](https://www.pqdi.cc/npc/86136) on the west side of the zone.
 His PH is a skeleton on top of a small wizard spire.
 5 minute respawn.
 He spawns fairly frequently.
 He is KoS so you either need to sneak behind him and turn in the items while he's indifferent con, or have someone charm him.
 Charming is recommended.
-Give him [Robe of the Lost Circle](https://www.pqdi.cc/item/12256), Metal Pipe (Zan), Metal Pipe (Fi) to receive [Robe of the Whistling Fists]([Robe of the Whistling Fists](https://www.pqdi.cc/item/12970)).
+Give him [Robe of the Lost Circle](https://www.pqdi.cc/item/12256), Metal Pipe (Zan), Metal Pipe (Fi) to receive [Robe of the Whistling Fists](https://www.pqdi.cc/item/12970).

 ![Brother-Balatin-Map-Dreadlands.jpg](/assets/images/epics/monk/Brother-Balatin-Map-Dreadlands.jpg)
 ![Brother-Balatin-2-Dreadlands.jpg](/assets/images/epics/monk/Brother-Balatin-2-Dreadlands.jpg)